suthish777/Portfolio-Setup/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank...
-Microverse for this initiative.
+Microverse for this wonderful initiative.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>